Ensembles provably learn equivariance through data augmentation: Introduction

-The question of the effect of symmetries in the data on the training of neural networks has often been understood as a comparison question: Is it better to train a non-equivariant architecture on augmented (that is, artificially symmetric) data, or to use a manifestly equivariant architecture as e.g. \citet{cohen2018generalGCNN,maron2018invariant,kondorGeneralizationEquivarianceConvolution2018,weiler2019general,finzi2021practical,fuchs2020se}?
-Empirical comparisons between the two approaches as part of experimental evaluations of manifestly equivariant architectures have been made more or less since the invention of equivariant networks -- more systematic investigations include \citet{gandikotaTrainingArchitectureHow2021,gerken22a}.
+The question of the effect of symmetries in the data on the training of neural networks has often been understood as a comparison question: Is it better to train a non-equivariant architecture on augmented (that is, artificially symmetric) data, or to use a manifestly equivariant architecture as, e.g. \cite{cohen2018generalGCNN,maron2018invariant,kondorGeneralizationEquivarianceConvolution2018,weiler2019general,finzi2021practical,fuchs2020se}?
+Empirical comparisons between the two approaches as part of experimental evaluations of manifestly equivariant architectures have been made more or less since the invention of equivariant networks -- more systematic investigations include \cite{gandikotaTrainingArchitectureHow2021,gerken22a}.

-In \citet{chen2020group}, a group theoretical framework for data augmentation was developed, which has inspired many treatises of the question, including ours.
-Linear (i.e. kernel) models are studied in \citet{elesedy2021provably,mei2021learning,dao2019kernel}. \cite{lyle2019analysis,lyle2020benefits} study so-called \emph{feature-averaged} networks.
-So-called \emph{linear neural networks} -- i.e., neural networks with a linear activation function -- are studied in \cite{chen2023implicit}.
+In \cite{chen2020group}, a group theoretical framework for data augmentation was developed, which has inspired many treatises of the question, including ours.
+Linear (i.e. kernel) models are studied in \cite{elesedy2021provably,mei2021learning,dao2019kernel}. \cite{lyle2019analysis,lyle2020benefits} study so-called \emph{feature-averaged} networks.
+So-called \emph{linear neural networks} -- i.e., neural networks with a linear activation function -- are studied in \cite{chen2023implicit} and \cite{duan2025understandinglearninginvariancedeep}.
 In these settings, equivalence between augmenting the data and restricting the networks can be proven.
-The same has not been established for 'bona-fide' neural networks with non-linear activation functions -- they are studied \cite{nordenfors2024optimizationdynamicsequivariantaugmented}, but there, only local guarantees are derived.
+The same has not been established for bona fide neural networks with non-linear activation functions -- they are studied in \cite{nordenfors2024optimizationdynamicsequivariantaugmented}, but there, only local guarantees are derived.
+Similar results appear in \cite{simsek2021geometry} where the invariance of certain symmetric subspaces of permutations of the weights under gradient flow was demonstrated.